Dylan-B-D/pug-balance-bot/README.md

 15. !showstats - Shows some basic stats for a given player.
 Usage: !showstats [@User].
 16. !startgame  -  Restricted debug command to simulate when teams have been picked.
 17. !status - Shows server status for PUGs with no param, or shows status for Mixers with a param of '2'.
 Usage: !status [optional_server_index].
+18. !getcapvalues - Shows a list of players cap values, where 1 is always cap, and 0 is never cap.
+19. !setcapvalue - Sets a users cap value.
+Usage: setcapvalue [@User][capvalue]

 ## Requirements